-Purposes To provide adequate markets and facilities for the borrowing of money by Governmental director ex officio, and four directors appointed by the Governor and Council.
+The Bank consists of five directors, including the New Hampshire State Treasurer, who is a director ex officio, and four directors appointed by the Governor and Council.
 The Bank's staff is managed by an Executive Director, who also serves as Secretary of the Bank.